 |Quantity of good or service

 |Period over which good or service is to be transferred

 Not all of the above factors need to be specified in an agreement for the promise(s) to be ‘sufficiently specific’ (AASB 15, paragraph F22).
-However, in this fact pattern, arguably all are present, which is persuasive in assessing that the promise in this contract is ‘sufficiently specific’, i.e. for specified research and transfer of resulting IP.
-It is also possible to determine when the promise to transfer IP rights has been satisfied.
+However, in these fact patterns, arguably all are present, which is persuasive in assessing that the promise in this contract is ‘sufficiently specific’, i.e. for specified research and transfer of licence.

-Note that the publication of research results in conference presentations and/or scholarly journals, without the requirement to deliver the IP to Road Safety Authority B, would not be a ‘sufficiently specific’ performance obligation to the customer, Road Safety Authority B.
+Note that the publication of research results in conference presentations and/or scholarly journals, without the requirement to deliver the licence to Road Safety Authority B, would not be a ‘sufficiently specific’ performance obligation because no goods or services are being promised to Road Safety Authority B (the customer).